irrdnet/irrd/docs/users/queries/graphql.rst

 * ``sources``: filter on objects from one of these sources.
 * ``objectClass``: filter on one of these RPSL object classes.
-* ``ip...``: filter on exact match, less specific (including exact match), one level less specific, or more specific prefixes.
+* ``ip...``: filter on exact match, less specific (including exact match), one level less specific, more specific, or any of those prefixes.
 * ``asn``: filter on objects matching one of the provided ASNs.
 * ``rpkiStatus``: filter on objects that have one of these RPKI validation statuses in the database.
 If omitted, the default is to filter on